 Brand Name: Felbatol

-- A very bad and sometimes deadly blood problem called aplastic anemia has happened with Felbatol (felbamate oral suspension).
-This blood problem can happen to anyone taking Felbatol (felbamate oral suspension) at any time during care.
+- A severe and sometimes deadly blood problem called aplastic anemia has happened with Felbatol (felbamate oral suspension).
+This blood problem can happen at any time to anyone taking Felbatol (felbamate oral suspension).
 Signs of this blood problem may not show for a few months of taking Felbatol (felbamate oral suspension).
-If you stop taking Felbatol (felbamate oral suspension), the chance of anemia may still be raised for some time.
+If you stop taking Felbatol (felbamate oral suspension), the chance of anemia may still be greater for some time.
 Call your doctor right away if you have any fever, sore throat, mouth sores, infections, easy bruising, or purple "splotches" on your skin.
-Talk with your doctor.

 - This medicine is not for use in people who have ever had liver problems.
 Talk with the doctor.